-We have launched our Capital Funds Campaign to purchase Land for Yakni i Chukash, a place of power and ceremony that supports our work to advance Indigenous Knowledge.
+We are slowly building Capital Funds to purchase Land for Yakni i Chukash, a place of power and ceremony that supports our work to advance Indigenous Knowledge.
 Please make your tax-deductible contribution here and help us bring the Land’s vision into being.

 Yakni i Chukash means “Heart of the Earth” in Choctaw.
 (Click here to listen to the name said in Choctaw by Tapestry founder Dawn Hill Adams.)
 Yakni i Chukash is a Center for Advancing Indigenous Knowledge: a physical Place collaborating with and through a group of people working together to serve, empower, and facilitate Indigenous Knowledge.
 Yakni i Chukash is “a” Center rather than “the” Center because many Indigenous people worldwide are working to advance Indigenous Knowledge.
 But, at the same time, Yakni i Chukash is an important new focal point, something that has called its own self into existence for reasons that must be respected.

 The Land base portion of Yakni i Chukash is (and will be, in a more specific way) comprised of an actual, physical Land partner, which includes a geographic Place and the animals, plants, stones, waters, and everything else that are part of that Place.
 Because we are on the northern Great Plains, this means buffalo should be present, since those beings are an essential part of this Land.
 For the same reason, eagles, coyotes, mountain lion, deer, elk, pocket gophers, porcupines, meadowlarks, hawks, bull snakes, and other animals — as well as pine trees, grama grasses, wild sunflowers, and the microscopic organisms populating the soil among and within the roots of these plants — will be important members of the Land partner, either there to begin with or, as the land regenerates its health, returning if they’ve been absent for a time.